icedev576/securestore/README.md

 You can directly serilalize objects into an encrypted file.
 Use this for store user data or anyting else.
 It is using AES-256 algorithm for encrypting, and SHA-256 algorithm for generating private key from password.

-Example scene and sript is included and covering all use-cases.
+Example scene and srcipt is included and covering all use-cases.